Gabegi/azure-hub-spoke-networking-terraform/README.md

 Terragrunt wraps Terraform and adds automatic dependency management, remote state configuration, and DRY principles.

+with Terragrunt, you don't run terraform init at all.
+You use Terragrunt commands instead.

+From Root Directory:

+# Initialize all modules (hub + both spokes)

+terragrunt run-all init

+# Plan all modules

+terragrunt run-all plan

+# Apply all modules (deploys everything in correct order)

+terragrunt run-all apply

+Or Initialize Individual Modules:

+# Initialize just the hub

+cd hub
+terragrunt init

+# Initialize just dev spoke

+cd spoke-development
+terragrunt init

+What Terragrunt Does

+When you run terragrunt init, it:

+1. Auto-generates backend.tf (Azure Storage state config)
+2. Auto-generates provider.tf (Azure provider)
+3. Runs terraform init for you automatically
+4. Configures remote state

 ## Table of Contents

 - [Overview](#overview)